Skip to content

 const schema = deriveSchema(availability, fieldSchemas)

 Fields where fair: false hold values that were once valid but are now contextually wrong — a selection that no longer fits the current state.
-By default these pass through with their base schema (useful on the client where the user is still editing).
+By default these pass through with their base schema (useful on the client while the form is active).
 On a server, you may want to reject them outright:

 // Server handler — rejects any submission containing a foul value